scipion-em/docs/docs/developer/writing-tests.rst

 -----------------------

 The last step of writing a test is to validate the output against a known response.
-This is known as an assertion.
+We use one of the `assert*()` methods provided by the `BaseTest` class.
+If the test fails, an exception will be raised with an explanatory message, and `BaseTest` will identify the test case as a failure.
+Any other exceptions will be treated as errors.

 There are some general best practices around how to write assertions:

 * Make sure tests are repeatable and run your test multiple times to make sure it gives the same result every time.
 * Try and assert results that relate to your input data, such as verifying that a set of particles has been imported correctly or that they have been classified into a set of classes.

-**BaseTest** by inheriting from de `unittest`, comes with lots of methods to assert on the values, types, and existence of variables.
+Note that **BaseTest** by inheriting from de `unittest`, comes with lots of methods to assert on the values, types, and existence of variables.
 Here are some of the most commonly used methods: